brianhung7/Island-Survival/README.md

 <li>Add selection animation for avatars -</li>

 <h2>==Other Notes/Spoilers==</h2>
 <li>In trying to "give birth to a baby" or "add another survivor to the island" I couldn't figure/plan out how to setup the game board for two characters at the same time.
 So the conversion of the Javascript file from using an object to classes seemed wasted.
-Instead I implemented another idea where you play stripped down version as a volleyball if your name is "Wilson".
-So the "full game" is actually extended(a child) from the volleyball class while the stripped version is the parent class with minimal functionality.
-Which I think is a bad idea because now the  "Player" class is a child of a "Volleyball".
+Instead I implemented another idea where you play a stripped down version as a volleyball if your name is "Wilson".
+So the "full game" is actually extended(a child) from the Wilson parent class while the stripped version is the parent class with minimal functionality.
+Which I think is a bad idea because now the  "Player" class is a child of a "Wilson".
 Player child class has many more functions and abilities as well as overwrites some parent class functions</li>